 A family whose home was destroyed in Ramona was asked by a reporter if they were going to pull up stakes and move.
 The owner replied that his burned house is just a house, but Ramona is home.
 They will rebuild and remain in their home: Ramona.
 That is their community, where friends pull together and share a common history.
 Fires cannot destroy that bond.

-I have spoken with several people whose La Costa area homes were destroyed 12 years ago in the Harmony Grove Fire.
+I have spoken with several people whose La Costa homes were destroyed 12 years ago in the Harmony Grove Fire.
 Most rebuilt and remained in the community–because it is the community that is home.

 No one means to minimize the horrible trauma of losing one’s home.
 There is the shock of the initial loss, the months of haggling with insurance companies and contractors, the problems of displacement and finding temporary shelter, the process of rebuilding a lifestyle.